stereokai/amok/man/amok.print.3.md

 ## DESCRIPTION

-Creates a middleware function that redirects the inspector console stream to the given writeable `stream` while the inspector is attached to a target.
+Creates a middleware function that mirrors the client's console stream to the specified `stream`.

 ## RETURN VALUE

-`function(inspector, runner, done)`
+`function(client, runner, done)`

-## EXAMPLE
+## EXAMPLES

 Redirect inspector console to stdout

 ```js